ark-lang/ark/docs/REFERENCE.md

 		...
 	}

-Within the match statement, are match clauses.
+Within the match statement are match clauses.
 Match clauses consist of an expression, followed by a single statement operator `->`, or a block if you want to do multiple statements:

 	match x {
 		0 -> ...;
 		1 {
+			...
 		};
 	}

 Each clause must end with a semi-colon, including blocks.

 ### For Loops
 For loops are a little more different in Alloy.
-There are no while loops, or do while loops.
+There are no while loops, or do-while loops.

 #### Infinite Loop
 If you want to just loop till you break, you write a for loop with no condition, for instance: